filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 This FIP is motivated by a security problem: under current semantics, miners can be exposed to gas penalties from underfunded messages created by intra-tipset “self-drain” patterns.
 Tipset-wide reservations eliminate this exposure when correctly implemented, but they also introduce new invariants and error classes that must be handled carefully.

+- **Partial Orphan Spam.** Strict Sender Partitioning introduces a specific spam vector: a malicious sender can broadcast different sets of valid messages to different miners.
+If Block A and Block B are both mined and included in a tipset, and the sender appears in both, the messages in the lower-precedence block (say Block B) are ignored.
+The miner of Block B incurs the cost of propagating and storing these bytes but receives no gas reward for them.
+This "partial orphan" risk is an accepted trade-off to prevent the critical "tipset invalidation" attack described above.
+It is similar in nature to existing risks where duplicate messages (same CID) are included in multiple blocks, but extends to excluding distinct messages from the same sender.
 - **Miner exposure to underfunded gas.** By reserving `Σ(gas_limit * gas_fee_cap)` per sender before any message executes, and enforcing all value transfers against free balance `balance − reserved_remaining`, the protocol ensures that senders cannot move away funds required to pay for gas.
 A message either executes with its gas fully funded from the reserved amount or the tipset fails reservation checks and is considered invalid (post-activation), removing a class of exploits where miners are forced to subsidize underfunded gas.
 - **Complete coverage of value-moving paths.** Security depends on the guarantee that every value-moving operation is checked against free balance.
 Implementations MUST ensure that all paths that move FIL (including message value transfers, actor creation sends, FEVM/ EVM CALL and DELEGATECALL, SELFDESTRUCT, and built-in implicit sends) route through the reservation-aware transfer primitive.
 Any missing path would allow reserved funds to be spent, potentially re-introducing miner exposure or breaking reservation invariants.
 Tests should explicitly cover SELFDESTRUCT and implicit sends to guard against regressions.
 - **Reservation invariants and node errors.** The safety of this design relies on strict invariants: